When: Beginning of WWII (1939-1941)

 and constant political agitation in concentration camps established on the former grounds of orthodox monasteries in the western USSR.
 If the captives showed resistance to the Soviet government, they were condemned to die as enemies of the state.
 In March of 1940,

 Stalin signed the death warrant for over 20,000 officers, soldiers, and civilians.
 They were secretly shot and buried in mass graves.

-One such grave site was in the Katyn, Russia.
+One such grave site was in Katyn, Russia.
 Although the captives were executed and buried in various locations, “Katyn Forest” became the symbol of the atrocity.
 In all, the NKVD annihilated almost half of the Polish Officer Corp.

 |Katyn Memorial in UK - Wikimedia Commons|

 Professor Stanislaw Swianiewicz was condemned to die at Katyn, but a NKVD colonel pulled him out of line while he was waiting to board a bus which would have taken him to be executed.
 The professor had studied in Moscow before the Russian Revolution, was an internationally recognized expert on forced labor in Soviet Russia and Nazi Germany, and had written books on the Soviet economy.
 He was sent to various prisons, interrogated, and eventually imprisoned in Siberia.

 General Wladyslaw Anders commanded a cavalry brigade which engaged in heavy fighting with the Germans.
 While fleeing to the Hungarian border in late September of 1939, he and his troops fought the Soviets.
 He was injured, captured, and eventually sent to prison in Moscow, avoiding the same fate as his fellow officers.

 The NKVD arrested, tortured and killed thousands of other Poles, Jews, Ukrainians, and Belorussians from 1940 to 1941.
 Estimates vary among historians who’ve stated that